th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 that's _infinite_ recursion!
 Now -- granted -- this is a rather _academic_ issue, because most (all?) computer hardware does provide this kind of preserving IPC.
 However, to me, even theoretical issues were issues.
-I wanted Ouroboros to do _ALL_ IPC, even between its own components, and not make _any_ assumptions!
+I wanted Ouroboros to be able to guarantee _ALL_ IPC, even between its own components, and not make _any_ assumptions!
 Then, and only then, it would be universal.
-Only then, the _unification of networking and IPC_ would be complete.
+Then, and only then, the _unification of networking and IPC_ would be complete.

 The third change in the architecture was the big one.
 And in hindsight, we should already have seen that coming with our